grahamwhaley/runtime/docs/architecture/architecture.md

 1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to create and start the new container.
-2. `cc-runtime` sends a hyperstart `NEWCONTAINER` command to create and start a new container in a given pod.
-The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.
+2. `cc-runtime` sends an agent `NEWCONTAINER` command to create and start a new container in a given pod.
+The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest.
 3. `cc-runtime` resumes `cc-shim` so that it can now connect to the `cc-proxy` and acts as a signal and I/O streams proxy between `containerd-shim` and `cc-proxy`.